 Trade financing facilitates financial institutions to provide credit facilities to ensure the guarantee of exchanging goods.
 It is a centuries-old industry that has not experienced a significant transformation with the growth of global trade flows.
 In 2015 alone, the trade finance market capitalization was more than USD 10 trillion.
-However, it is time to revamp the way trade finance operates by incorporating blockchain based solutions to boost efficiencies, lower cost base, and create new revenue opportunities, such as forming new models of credit and funding guarantees to back the trade.
-Let’s assess the challenges the trade finance industry faces today and how blockchain will redefine its future.
+However, it is time to revamp the working of trade finance by incorporating blockchain solutions in trade finance.
+It can boost efficiencies, lower the cost base, and create new revenue opportunities, such as forming new models of credit and funding guarantees to back the trade.
+Let’s assess the challenges the trade finance industry faces today and how blockchain in trade finance can redefine its future.

 Trade finance by financial institutions like banks is a crucial function in international commerce.
-It provides delivery and payment guarantees to buyers and sellers involved in a trade while closing the trade cycle funding gap for these parties.
+It provides delivery and payment guarantees to buyers and sellers involved in a trade.
+Additionally, it closes the trade cycle funding gap for these parties.

-For banks as well as buyers and sellers involved in the process, these obstacles can increase both risk and costs, leading to unfavorable financing terms, especially for small businesses.
+These obstacles can increase both risk and costs for banks as well as buyers and sellers involved in the process.
+It leads to unfavorable financing terms, especially for small businesses.

 Also, Read | Digitizing AML/KYC Compliance with Blockchain

 For instance, in a traditional trade finance system, importers, exporters, shippers, banks, etc., maintain their separate databases for all the documents related to a transaction such as the letter of credit, bills of lading, invoices, etc. It requires each of these databases to be constantly reconciled against each other.
-In case if there is an error in one document, it gets difficult to take corrective steps to determine which copy document copy is falsified.
+If there is an error in one document, it gets difficult to take corrective steps to determine the false copy.

 Regulators get a real-time view of essential documents and information for enforcement and AML activities.

-Blockchain smart contract solutions execute contract terms between parties automatically with accuracy and efficiency.
-As blockchain underpins the smart contract technology, there’s no need for correspondent banks or additional transaction fees.
+Blockchain smart contract solutions automatically execute contract terms between parties with accuracy and efficiency.
+As blockchain underpins smart contract technology, there’s no need for correspondent banks or additional transaction fees.

-Stakeholders can review and approve financial documents linked and accessible through Blockchain in real-time.
+Stakeholders can review and approve financial documents linked and accessible through blockchain in real-time.
 It reduces the time to initiate shipment.
-Transparent factoring: Stakeholders get a real-time and transparent view into subsequent short-term financing by accessing invoices on Blockchain.

-As parties meet the specified terms in a smart contract powered by the blockchain technology, its status gets updated on Blockchain in real-time.
+As parties meet the specified terms in a smart contract by blockchain technology, its status gets updated on blockchain in real-time.
 It reduces the time and headcount needed to track and monitor the delivery of shipments.